NSTA1/TrustPlan/Schedule.md

 3.1 Trustees shall reinvest not less than forty percent (40%) of Distributable Income.

-3.2 Reinvestment shall be applied to existing SDG20 holdings or replacements.
+3.2 Reinvestment shall be applied to existing SDG holdings or replacements.

 3.3 The remaining sixty percent (60%) shall be distributed under the Income Distribution Clause.